Adjectives: Order and Degrees of Comparison

 Common Mistakes to Avoid

-All adjectives can be arranged in any order as long as they sound natural
+Any adjectives can be placed before a noun in any order as long as the sentence sounds natural.

 Memory Tips